vvorobjov/nrp-documentation/src/nrp/tutorials/baseball/tutorial.rst

 .. todo:: Add author/responsible

-This tutorial will teach you how to set an experiment and how to use iPythonNotebook to post-process it with the Virtual Coach.
+This tutorial will teach you how to set an experiment and how to use iPythonNotebook to post-process it with the :term:`Virtual Coach`.

 1. Create the basic setup of the experiment
 2. Launch the Platform, tune rendering quality